Shirley Bunnie Foy

-Shirley Bunnie Foy, also known as Bunny Foy (October 13, 1936 – November 24, 2016), was an American jazz singer, songwriter, and percussionist.
+Shirley Bunnie Foy (October 13, 1936 – November 24, 2016), also known as Bunny Foy, was an American jazz singer, songwriter, and percussionist.

 Biography

 Shirley Bunnie Foy was born in Harlem, New York.
 She was raised in a family of musicians and during her childhood she discovered gospel music, spirituals, and blues.
 At the age of 17, she started her career touring the Atlantic coast and Canada with a rhythm and blues group called The Dell-Tones.
 The ensemble was formed by Della Griffin, Gloria Lynne, Sonny Til, and Slide Hampton.